nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Only the calorie contents of some food items are included.
 Refer to the list of food items [here](#food-items).
-* If the user has entered a specific food item before, the `find` command will return the average calories of that specific food item that the user has specified
+* If the user has entered a specific food item before, the `find` command will return the average calories of that specific food item that the user has specified.

 Example: